Address inequity and social injustice

 Check out a few of the amazing groups and projects we have helped support in our community

-© 2024 All rights reserved.
-Enhancing human welfare in the Waikato
+© 2025 All rights reserved.
+Enhancing wellbeing in the Waikato.